 Although The Eagles are usually identified with the West Coast music scene, only Schmit was born in California.

 Walsh can be seen as a prisoner in the final scene of the movie The Blues Brothers.

 When Henley married Sharon Summerall in 1995, performers at the wedding included Bruce Springsteen, Billy Joel, Sting, Jackson Browne, John Fogerty, and Sheryl Crow.

-Bernie Leadon went on to form RUN C&W, a band that plays Motown in a Bluegrass Style.
+Bernie Leadon went on to form RUN C&W, a band that played Motown in a bluegrass Style.
 They released two albums.

 James - Leesville, LA